Improving Your Ride, One Stop at a Time

 • An identification of priority investments for near-term implementation

-Bus Stop Improvement Implementation
+Read the Adopted Bus Stop Improvement Plan

 The 220 high-priority bus stops designated for improvements through BSIP were identified and prioritized based on rider volume, location, and direct community input.
 SamTrans staff is currently working with cities and Caltrans directly on design, logistics, and permitting on these stops in a phased approach, starting with the highest priority near-term stops.